climateintelligence/CLINT-tutorials/notebooks/README.md

-# demo notebooks for duck
+# demo notebooks for clint